NiklasEi/oicana/docs/content/getting-started/5-2-rust-integration.typ

   }
   ```)

   This code defines a new POST endpoint at `/compile`.
 For every request, it loads the template, compiles it with an empty input list, and returns the PDF file.
-We use `CompilationConfig::development()` so the template uses the development value you defined for the `info` input ("Chuck Norris").
+We explicitly use `CompilationConfig::development()` here so the template uses the development value you defined for the `info` input ("Chuck Norris").
+We will set an input value in a later step.

+  \
+  #note[The template is loaded from disk on every request here for simplicity.
+For production use, load the template once at startup and cache it.
+Template initialization automatically compiles once in development mode to warm up the Typst cache.]

 \
 Start the service with `cargo run` and test the endpoint.
 You can use curl to download the PDF: